leerob/react2025/docs/docs/chakra-ui.md

 Now, we can add the theme to our application with `ThemeProvider`, passing the `theme` object as a prop.
 Let's modify `pages/_app.js` to make the theme available to all pages.
+Next.js uses the [`App` component](https://nextjs.org/docs/advanced-features/custom-app) to initialize pages.
+You can override it and control the page initialization.

 **`pages/_app.js`**